POI Taxonomy & Classification: A Production Pipeline

 }

-# Accessibility penalty: compliant routes get lower cost
+# Accessibility-eligible routes get a lower cost so the pathfinder prefers them.

 return round(weight * 0.85 if is_accessible else weight, 2)